 What a Multimeter Can Tell You?

 Reading on a multimeter screen can help you to determine the power is reaching an outlet or not.
-Outlet is properly grounded or not.
+The outlet is properly grounded or not.
 Whether wiring within the outlet is reversed.

 Use a Multimeter to Test an Outlet:

 Know outlet connection system.
-Generally an outlet has three slots.
+Generally, an outlet has three slots.
 Where one for hot, one for neutral and one for ground.
-Inside the outlet live or phase cable will be brown color, Neutral cable will be blue and Earthing cable color will be black or green.
+Inside the outlet live or phase cable will be a brown color, Neutral cable will be blue and Earthing cable color will be black or green.

 Now determine if the outlet is properly grounded or not.
 For this test remove the black lead and place it in the ground outlet slot.
 The reading should remain the same.
 If it doesn’t then outlet is improperly grounded or the wiring is reversed.

 Check if the wiring is reversed or not.
 For this test place the red lead into the left-hand slot and the black lead into the ground.
 If there is no reading then outlet is not grounded.
 But if you get a reading the wiring is reversed.